hit9/Blinker.h/README.md

 1. A signal board contains at most N signals.
    Where a signal is just composed of an id and name.

-2. A signal's name should be delimited by dots, e.g. "movement.arrived" Signals are structured into a trie by names in the pre-process stage.
+2. A signal's name should be delimited by dots, e.g. "movement.arrived".

+   Signals are structured into a trie by names in the pre-process stage.

 3. A subscriber is just a function.
-   It can connect to one or multiple signals by providing signal names, or prefix patterns e.g. "key.*".
+   It can connect to one or multiple signals by providing signal names, or prefix patterns e.g. "movement.*".

 4. Connections are owned by user, the board doesn't manage them.